-Arthur and Evelyn sold the shop around 1963, when they moved with their son Colin and his family to Foulsham, having purchased a general stores and newsagents.
+Arthur and Evelyn sold the shop in 1963, when they moved with their son Colin and his family to Foulsham, having purchased a general stores and newsagents.
 The Arundels were the purchasers of the Great Ellingham shop.

 A son of Herbert and Mary Cracknell, Arthur was born in Thorndon, Suffolk in 1901.

 1907.
 Herbert & Mary Cracknell outside their shop in Thorndon.
 With them is their assistant (identity unknown).
-Photograph courtesy of Diane Davis
+Photograph courtesy Diane Davis

 The census of that year (1901) captures the Cracknell family in The Street, Thorndon.
 Herbert Cracknell, a bootmaker and draper, was 34, his wife 37 and the children Gertrude aged 7, Alice 5, Herbert 2 and Arthur just two months old.
 The census also lists 14 year old Elizabeth Cracknell boarding with the family and working as a draper’s assistant.